-Physicians have focused on using proton therapy primarily for tumors near critical organs, such as the heart, lungs, brain, GI tract, or structures, such as the spine.
-The types of tumors treated using proton therapy will continue to expand as research continues and doctors develop treatment plans for more types of tumors.
+The types of tumors treated using proton therapy will continue to expand as research continues and care teams develop proton cancer treatment plans for more types of tumors.

 Proton therapy is not appropriate for all types of cancers or all patients.
 Only a healthcare provider can determine the best approach for each unique condition.